PART OF THE COMPULSORY LEVEL II PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.

 - It costs £475.00 for 1.5 days of high quality practical plus ALL online content, assessments and certification.
 Flexible payment options are available.

 As a result of COVID 19 and its effects on everyone, we have reviewed our educational strategy.
 This means that the Level II pathway, will be delivered online and (where applicable) via dual modality (with practicums).
-Under the new format, students may apply to take as many modules as they wish, but if they complete the entire pathway successfully, they will be awarded a Certificate by the ESO/AOI.
+Under the new format, students may apply to one module at a time or they can study the online elements of all compulsory elements and then come to the UK for one consolidated practicum, which would run over 2 weeks plus two days with two weekends in between for respite and revision.
+This radically reduces flight costs for international students.
+Successful completion of the compulsory Level II pathway leads to a Diploma in Functional Osteopathy for the Canine Patient, validated by the ESO.

 This module is designed to instil and concrete our student’s knowledge, skills and confidence, to ensure that by the end of the Level II pathway they can: